gl2748/gl2748.github.io/_posts/06-07-2015-Docker-Ghost-Nginx-Reverse-Proxy.md

 ####2.
 Run the ghost container linked to our data-volume.

-NOTE: Later we will have to edit our ghost config.js file, specifically the database connection/filename setting, so that it matches the path of the data located in our data volume i.e. '/data/ghostblog.db'.

     docker run -d --volumes-from ghostdata --name ghostblog  ghost:latest

 ####3.
 Create our Nginx sites enabled config locally on the host machine. i.e. at '~/docker/nginx/sites-enabled'.

+Importantly:

-Importantly here'server_name' is where you will navigate to in your browser to see your running ghost blog.
-The proxy_pass setting should reflect the name of your ghost container.
-Note: Later we will have to edit the Nginx config to include the 'sites-enabled' directory.
+* `server_name` is where you will navigate to in your browser to see your running ghost blog.
+* `proxy_pass` should reflect the name of your ghost container.

+> Note: Later we will have to edit the Nginx config to include the 'sites-enabled' directory.

     server {
         listen      80;